awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

   ```
   kubectl get <CRD Type> <job name>
   ```
-+ If the job was created in Amazon SageMaker, you can use the following command to see the `STATUS` and the `SageMaker Job Name`:
++ If the job was created in SageMaker, you can use the following command to see the `STATUS` and the `SageMaker Job Name`:

   ```
   kubectl get <crd type> <job name>